dmagic1304/clocker/README.md

 * watching a video on creating a dashboard view in React with MUI https://www.youtube.com/watch?v=wYpCWwD1oz0&ab_channel=EdRoh

-Tuesday 03/07
+**Tuesday 03/07**

-continuing to work on dashnoard view
+* continuing to work on dashnoard view
+* still watching the video https://www.youtube.com/watch?v=wYpCWwD1oz0&ab_channel=EdRoh to implement calendar and dashboard into the project

 ## Technologies Used

 * Application development still in progress